7 Tips for Perfecting Your Elevator Pitch

 Elevator Pitch Tips for the Entrepreneur

-Imagine you see a business acquaintance around town and she asks what you’ve been up to lately.
+Imagine you see a business acquaintance around town and they ask what you’ve been up to lately.
 You pause and fumble around with your words.
 Where do you begin?
-Your business has finally launched, and you know she could really use your services, but you only have her ear for 30 seconds.
-How do you get her interested in your services?
+Your business has finally launched, and you know that business acquaintance could really use your services, but you only have their ear for 30 seconds.
+How do you get them interested in your services?

 Well, first, let’s talk about what NOT to do.
 First and foremost, don’t try to close a sale.
 This is just about starting the conversation and sparking interest.
 Being too pushy is a sure-fire way to turn off a potential client.
 Don’t stumble for words and statistics.
 Take a cue from one of our favorite business podcasts, Startup, in their first episode “How NOT to pitch to a billionaire.”
 In his initial pitch, entrepreneur, Alex Blumberg, stumbles with facts, doesn’t have a clear idea of how he will serve customers and is a plain mess.
 Enter the elevator pitch!